Can I Use Different Types Of Milk For Frothing In A Super-automatic Espresso Machine?

 Whole milk is the richest and creamiest option for frothing.
 It has a higher fat content than other types of milk, which contributes to its luxurious texture and velvety foam.
 If you prefer a rich and indulgent beverage, whole milk is an excellent choice.

-See also What Types Of Coffee Drinks Can Be Made With A Super-automatic Espresso Machine?
+See also Can I Use Decaffeinated Coffee Beans In A Super-automatic Espresso Machine?

 2% reduced-fat milk